- A foreign object in the eye is something that enters the eye from outside of the body. It can be anything from a dust particle to a metal shard.

 - For younger children, pour a glass of warm water into the eye instead of immersing it.
 Hold the child face up.
 Keep the eyelid open while you pour water into the eye to flush out the particles.
 This technique works best if one person pours the water while another holds the child’s eyelids open.

-- your initial symptoms of tearing, blinking, and/or swelling persist and do not improve
+- Your initial symptoms of tearing, blinking, or swelling persist and do not improve.

 - An anesthetic drop will be used to numb the eye’s surface.

-- Fluorescein dye–a dye that glows under special light–will be applied to the eye via an eye drop.
+- Fluorescein dye, which glows under special light, will be applied to the eye via an eye drop.
 The dye reveals surface objects and abrasions.

 - Your physician will use a magnifier to locate and remove any foreign objects.

 - The objects may be removed with a moist cotton swab or flushed out with water.

 - If the initial techniques are unsuccessful at removing the object, your physician may use needles or other instruments.

 - If the foreign object has caused corneal abrasions, your physician may give you an antibiotic ointment to prevent infection.

 - For larger corneal abrasions, eye drops containing cyclopentolate or homatropine may be administered to keep the pupil dilated.
 Painful muscle spasms could occur if the pupil constricts before the cornea heals.

 - You will be given acetaminophen to treat pain from larger corneal abrasions.